-Presenter: Maggie Yazzie (Montana State University)

-Mentor: Jennifer Garvin (Biomedical Informatics) The use of informatic tools to improve CHF patients within the VA health care system
+Presenter: Maggie Yazzie (Montana State University) Mentor: Jennifer Garvin (Biomedical Informatics) The Use of Informatic Tools to Improve CHF Patients within the VA Health Care System

 Chronic heart failure (CHF) is a prevalent condition in the Veterans Affairs (VA) health care system with a percentage of Veterans not receiving guideline-directed beta blocker medical therapy.
 We developed a clinical reminder (CR) within the VA electronic record to prompt beta blocker titration.
 We undertook semi-structured interviews with primary care providers (PCP) while they used the CR with clinical scenarios so that we could assess usability, clinical content, and provider acceptance.
 Our two research questions were: Do providers express they received the right information in the CR to undertake beta blocker titration?
 Do providers express agreement to initiate beta blocker titration when appropriate?
-We analyzed the interview transcripts answer our research questions (applied qualitative analysis).
-Our results included 8 interviews (2 physicians, 4 pharmacists, 2 nurses) associated with two VA hospitals and the related community based outpatient clinics.
-Four of eight providers expressed that they received the right information in the CR.
-Six of eight PCPs expressed that they would initiate titration based on the CR.
-Using the Cabana Framework to analyze provider-specific barriers to titration we found that some providers were confused about guideline contents, some lacked self-efficacy, and some had specific preferences about which medications to use.
+We analyzed the interview transcripts to answer our research questions using an applied qualitative analysis.
+Our results included 7 interviews with 2 physicians, 4 pharmacists, 1 nurse associated with two VA medical centers and related community outpatient clinics.
+Four of seven providers expressed that they received the right information in the CR.
+Six of seven PCPs expressed that they would initiate titration based on the CR.
+Using the Cabana Framework to analyze provider-specific barriers to titration, we found that some providers were confused about guideline contents, some lacked self-efficacy, and some had specific preferences about which medications to use.
 The results of this usability analysis will be used to further develop the clinical contents of the CR.
 The views expressed here are those of the authors and not necessarily those of the VA.
-We thank the VA for funding through the VA HSRD project #CRE 12-037.
+We thank the VA for funding through the VA HSRD project #CRE 12-037